Off the Beaten Path Trek

 The off-the-beaten trekking tracks take visitors to some of Nepal’s most remote and beautiful areas.
 The Government of Nepal recently opened new culturally and naturally popular routes.
 Trekking to this newly opened trek area, the traveler encounters lonely villages.
 They can see varieties of flora and fauna and the deepest valleys.
 Nepal’s virgin trekking trails enable visitors to discover rare cultures and lifestyles.

-The famous and old trekking Route is becoming more crowded and busy.
+The famous old trekking Route is becoming more crowded and busy.
 But new trekking routes in Nepal are interesting for trekkers.
 The attraction to explore Nepal’s off-the-beaten-path trek destinations is getting high.
 Some off-the-beaten-path trekking trails venture through intriguing villages.

 There, one can genuinely see Nepal’s people’s life in the Himalayas’ mid-hills and foothills.
 The magnificent scenery of the country turns your dream into reality.
 Nepalese people’s classic way of life has been intact for centuries.
 Their lifestyle is sure to increase one’s affection level.

 The people there have enthralling splendor and distinctive culture.
 It is a great place to witness the full spectrum of wildflowers.
 From Jumla, one may recognize ground orchids, corydalis, impatiens, and roses.
 Larkspurs, geraniums, poppies, and saxifrages proliferate in the alpine areas.
-Shey Phoksundo National Park is another attraction of Remote treks in Nepal.
+Shey Phoksundo National Park is another attraction for remote treks in Nepal.
 It has a diversity of plant and animal species.

 One can look for the flocks of swift-flying snow pigeons.
 You can see gliding pairs of Himalayan griffons within the forest along the trek to Rara Lake.
 It is possible to catch sight of Nepal’s national bird, the Impeyan Pleasant (Danphe).
 Great places to spot blue sheep include the dangerous Kangmara trail.